-- Complete the reclassification interest form.
-The interest form collects initial information and alerts the Compensation & Organizational Effectiveness team to connect and provide the link to the reclassification form.
+1. Supervisor completes the reclassification interest form.
+The interest form collects initial information and alerts the Compensation & Organizational Effectiveness team of interest in reclassification process.

-- Following review, Compensation and Organizational Effectiveness sends a final determination and reclassification report to the supervisor and manager.
+7. Following review, Compensation and Organizational Effectiveness sends a final determination and reclassification report to the supervisor.

 Roles and responsibilities